tamunoWoks/Statistics/averages.md

 | Common in              | Descriptive stats, probability, machine learning |

 ## Median
 The **median** is the value in the center of a sorted list of numbers.
-It divides the data into the lower 50% and the upper 50%, or simply it's the middle value when the data is ordered.
+It divides the data into the lower 50% and the upper 50%.

 #### How to Calculate the Median:
 1. Arrange the data in ascending order.